 Public services are efficient public services.
 It’s safe to be anywhere at any time.
 There are healthcare and social welfare systems for the sick and vulnerable.

-Little surprises then that the best Scandinavian countries consistently perform well in global surveys.
+Little surprise, then, that the best Scandinavian countries consistently perform well in global surveys.

-This includes the QS World University Rankings for 2023.
-As many as 26 universities from the Nordic region were featured — Finland has nine, Sweden has eight, Denmark has five, and Norway has four.
+This includes the QS World University Rankings for 2025.
+As many as 29 universities from the Nordic region were featured — Finland has nine, Sweden has eight, Denmark has five, Norway has six, and Iceland has one.

 These figures are notably smaller compared to countries like the UK and the US.
 However, this is due to the fact that the Scandinavian countries are significantly smaller in size and have fewer universities.